yasir-satti/yrtt_entry_katas_python/README.md

     sudo pip3 install virtualenv

-Then proceed to create the environment and install the dependencies
+Then you can navigate into the repository directory and proceed to create the environment and install the dependencies

+    cd yrtt_entry_katas_python

     virtualenv tech_returners_tasks -p python3

     source tech_returners_tasks/bin/activate